Makuuchi: Yokozuna

-As the sport's biggest stars, yokozuna are in many ways the grandmasters and the public face of sumo.
-As such, the way they conduct themselves is highly scrutinized, as it is seen as reflecting on the image of sumo as a whole.
-As of July 2021, a total of 73 sumo wrestlers have earned the rank of yokozuna.
+As of May 2025, a total of 75 sumo wrestlers are officially recognized by the Japan Sumo Association to have earned the rank of yokozuna; considering that formal record-keeping only began with Tanikaze Kajinosuke and Onogawa Kisaburō in 1789, this roughly averages out to one every three years.

 History

-The birth of the rank of yokozuna is unclear, and there are two competing legends.
-According to one, a 9th-century wrestler named Hajikami tied a shimenawa around his waist as a handicap and dared any to touch it, creating sumo as it is now known in the process.
-According to the other, legendary wrestler Akashi Shiganosuke tied the shimenawa around his waist in 1630 as a sign of respect when visiting the Emperor, and was posthumously awarded the title for the first time.
+There are two competing legends regarding the origin of the yokozuna rank.
+According to one, a 9th-century wrestler named Hajikami tied a shimenawa around his waist as a handicap and dared anyone to touch it, creating sumo as it is now known in the process.
+According to the other, legendary wrestler Akashi Shiganosuke tied the shimenawa around his waist in 1630 as a sign of respect when visiting the Emperor and was posthumously awarded the title for the first time.
 There is little supporting evidence for either theory—in fact, it is not even certain that Akashi actually existed—but it is known that by November 1789, yokozuna starting from the fourth yokozuna, Tanikaze Kajinosuke, and the fifth yokozuna, Onogawa Kisaburō, were depicted in ukiyo-e prints as wearing the shimenawa.
 These two wrestlers were both awarded yokozuna licences by the prominent Yoshida family.

-Before the Meiji Era, the title yokozuna was conferred on ōzeki who performed sumo in front of the shōgun.
+Before the Meiji era, the title yokozuna was conferred on ōzeki who performed sumo in front of the shōgun.
 This privilege was more often determined by a wrestler's patron having sufficient influence rather than purely on the ability and dignity of the wrestler.
-Thus there are a number of early wrestlers who were, by modern standards, yokozuna in name only.
-In these early days yokozuna was also not regarded as a separate rank in the listings, but as an ōzeki with special dispensation to perform his own ring entering ceremony.
+Thus, there are a number of early wrestlers who were, by modern standards, yokozuna in name only.
+In these early days, yokozuna was also not regarded as a separate rank in the listings, but as an ōzeki with special dispensation to perform his own ring entering ceremony.